denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Install VirtualBox Guest Additions
 ----------------------------------

-..note:: Note: Debian 7.4 may have included the VirtualBox extensions in the core installer...stay tuned.
-(2/11/2014).

 source: http://virtualboxes.org/doc/installing-guest-additions-on-debian/

 Install required packages in the VM, then configure system for building kernel modules::